fewagner/cait/docs/source/contributing.rst

 In the long run, it would be great if all of ``cait``'s functionality is based on ``cait.versatile`` building blocks which have their respective unit tests.
 As is always the case, one has more ideas than time ...
 Therefore, any help is **greatly appreciated**.

-We close this section with a list of things that might be worth discussing or even implementing in the future.
-Please do *not* consider this to be an 'upcoming features'-list or a 'we *definitely* want this in cait'-list.
-It just serves as the starting point for discussions.

-    - The ``vizTool`` could already provide a default set of ``datasets`` such that the user does not always have to define (mostly the same dictionary).
-    - A downsampling option in the ``vizTool`` would be nice, or at least a ``.set_flag`` method in addition to ``.set_idx``
-    - The ``DataHandler.content()`` call lists only the names of some of the main parameters (even though all of them are available and accessible).
-Should we spell out all their names?
-    - ``DataHandler.testpulse_stability()`` and ``DataHandler.controlpulse_stability()`` should work for arbitrary group (not just 'events' group).
-    - ``DataHandler.controlpulse_stability()`` currently requires the explicit existence of a 'pulse_height' dataset in the HDF5 file.
-We should make it work with the main parameter 'pulse_height', too.
-    - Do we want a (versatile) analysis object ``Stability`` which takes control pulse amplitudes and timestamps?
-It could have plot methods for pulse height over time, histograms, ... and whenever you call it with a list of timestamps it returns a corresponding boolean flag with whether it lies in a stable period or not.
-    - We have to think about re-writing (parts of) the energy calibration code because currently it still includes deprecated code and maybe starting fresh with an easy to extend class/function (that also has proper test cases) is the better way to go.
-Once it is easy to extend we can start discussing if we also want more involved fits (like piecewise splines) or a (simultaneous) 2D fit in the timestamp-tpa-tph plane.
-    - Stacked histograms analogous to ``vai.Histogram``?
-Histograms as points with error bars instead of filled bars?
-    - In principle, the possibility exists (on branch `versatile_meets_dh`) to *not* copy event traces from stream files to the ``DataHandler`` (HDF5 file), but to only save a reference.
-This would save a lot of disk space but also make accessing the events slower (disk/speed tradeoff) and *if* it is implemented, we should come up with a solution to the problem of potentially changing file paths (how we update the reference in the ``DataHandler``).

 New feature getting started
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section serves as a starting point for people implementing their first feature in ``cait``.
 What you will need is a local copy of the ``cait`` repository and install it in *editable* mode.
 I.e. every time you make a change in the repository, the change is reflected in the python package.
 We always advice to install ``cait`` in a fresh virtual environment to avoid version conflicts.